 Whilst studying law in St. Petersburg he learned about the writings of Karl Marx and Friedrich Engels, both radical Marxist philosophers from Germany.
 Lenin developed a lifelong philosophy of seeking to overthrow Capitalist society and replace it with a fairer Communist society.
 He saw existing Capitalist society as inherently unjust.

-For becoming involved and writing about Marxism, Lenin was arrested sent to prison in Siberia.
+For becoming involved and writing about Marxism, Lenin was arrested and sent to prison in Siberia.

-In 1907 he travelled around Europe again, and visited many socialist meetings and events.
+In 1907 he travelled around Europe and visited many socialist meetings and events.
 During World War I, he lived in big European cities like London, Paris and Geneva.
-At the beginning of the war, a big left-wing meeting called the Second International included the Bolsheviks.
-The meeting was shut down when a lot of the groups argued whether or not to support the war.
+At the beginning of the war, he represented the Bolsheviks at the Second International which was formed of left-wing parties.
+However, the meeting was shut down when the disparate factions disagreed about whether to support or oppose the First World War.
 Lenin and the Bolsheviks were one of only a few groups who were against the war because of their Marxist ideas.

 In 1917, people started rumours that Lenin had received money from the Germans.
 That made him look bad because a lot of Russians had died fighting Germany in the war.
 The rumours were so bad he was afraid he could get arrested or even killed.
 He left Russia and went to Finland, a country right next to Russia, where he could hide and carry on with his work on Communism.